Pacific TechnologiesPacific Technology SolutionsBusiness IT, Engineered.

 FAQ

-It means another system — IPTV, door locks, POS, phone system, guest messaging — can read and sometimes write data to and from your property management system, usually via an API, so staff don't have to manually re-enter the same information into multiple systems.
+It means another system — IPTV, door locks, POS, phone system, guest messaging — can read and sometimes write data to and from your property management system, usually via an API, so staff don't have to manually re-enter the same reservation, guest name and room-status information into multiple systems separately.
+Done properly, a guest checks in once at the front desk and every connected system already knows who they are, what room they're in, and when they're due to leave, without anyone touching a second piece of software.

-Mews and Apaleo were built API-first and are generally the most straightforward.
-Opera is the most common in larger hotels and groups, with OHIP as the modern integration layer.
-Protel varies by version and deployment.
+Mews and Apaleo were built API-first from the ground up and are generally the most straightforward platforms to integrate against, with modern documentation and predictable behaviour.
+Opera remains the most common system in larger hotels and hotel groups, with OHIP as the modern integration layer replacing older, more fragile interface methods.
+Protel's integration difficulty varies more by specific version and deployment than the others, so it's worth checking which version you're actually running before assuming a previous integration experience will transfer directly.

 Sometimes partially, but someone still has to configure the actual connection, test the data flow in both directions, and take responsibility when something breaks after a PMS or firmware update.
 That's usually where we come in.